How to use gestures to control Apple Vision Pro

 • Two cameras will support a display with over a billion pixels per second to showcase a clear virtual world, while the other lenses will help in hand tracking, 3D mapping, and head tracking.

-• Interestingly, eye positions will play an important role in pointing at the objects or tasks you are willing to achieve through hand gestures.
+• Also, eye positions will influence pointing at the objects or tasks you are willing to achieve through hand gestures.
 For instance, looking at a particular object on the virtual screen will target and highlight it.
 You can then use hand gestures for more detailed output.

 Hand positions